MartinThoma/MartinThoma.github.io/content/2017-04-06-rental-scam.md

 author: Martin Thoma
 date: 2017-04-06 20:00
 category: Cyberculture
-tags: scam, phishing
+tags: scam, phishing, crime
-featured_image: logos/star.png
+featured_image: logos/scam.png
 ---
 I am currently searching for a flat in Munich.
 While doing so, I've seen (and contacted) three scammers.
 As most of the communication is in German, I will